mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 We also updated the activities on the website with the latest version of the h5hep wrapper

 There is also a tentative D meson reconstruction activity in the Google Drive folder for Particle Physics Playground that has not yet been added to the website.
 It is still a work in progress

+Added contact chips for the individual contributors to the website